lirantal/nodejs-cli-apps-best-practices/README.md

 Most terminals used today to interact with command line applications support colored text such as these enabled by specially crafted ANSI encoded characters.

 A colorful display in your command line application output may further contribute to a richer experience and increased interaction.
 That said, unsupported terminals may experience a degraded output in the form of garbled information on the screen.
 Furthermore, a CLI may be used in a continuous integration build job which may not support colored output.
+Even outside of build servers, a CLI may be used through an IDE's console that may not handle certain characters.
+Manual opt-out must be available.

 Reference projects: